EMV How It Works, Benefits and Challenges in Payments

 Enhanced Security Against Fraud

-Reduced Chargebacks and Merchant Liability Protection
+Reduced Chargebacks and Liability Protection

-Global Standard for Payment Security
+Global Standardization of Payment Security

 Support for Faster, Contactless, and Mobile Payments